 - On the "Analysis" pane, in the "Creation" group, expand "Import" and select "Import the descriptions of files/tables".

 - The wizard starts.
-A connection to the PostgreSQL database is automatically established and associated with the data files imported into the analysis.
-This connection will have to be used to handle the PostgreSQL data file by programming.
+A connection to the Informix database is automatically established and associated with the files imported into the analysis.
+This connection will be used to handle the Informix data file by programming.